owncloud/web/testing.md

 | `OCIS_SKELETON_DIR`       | Skeleton files directory for new users                                                           | - |
 | `OCIS_PHOENIX_CONFIG`       | Path for the phoenix web config file used by OCIS                                                            | - |

+## Tipps

+### too many open files
+If tests were running fine and then suddenly start to fail your system might run into open file limits.
+In that case you will see messages in the OCIS log output that look like this:
+`2020-05-12 11:33:43.974552 I | http: Accept error: accept tcp [::]:9200: accept4: too many open files; retrying in 1s`

+In that case increase the open file limits, how to do that would be beyond the scope of this documentation.